 Selecting Appropriate Containers

-In this article we will discuss different kinds of suitable packaging options such as collection tubes used for blood samples, sterile swab enclosures made especially for small items or swabs and leak-proof vessels intended specifically for liquid materials like urine.
+This section explores different packaging options, including collection tubes designed for blood samples, sterile swab enclosures tailored for small items or swabs, and leak-proof vessels specifically intended for liquid materials like urine.

 Collection Tubes